Sat, 30 May 2009

 For example, suppose you're getting an error from your servlet container (Tomcat in my case) about a filter not loading.
 With Cayenne, the "correct" way to use it is to load a filter mapped to /* that catches all the sessions and maps a DataContext to them.
 You might find after pulling your hair out that there is a syntax error in your DomainNode.driver.xml file.
 Even with logging cranked up in log4j, it will not tell you what's wrong with the filter.
 However, if you initialize like a traditional app in a jsp page, you can see the error.
 Invalid passwords are an example of what can cause this.

-tags: java cayenne apache
+tags: cayenne java apache

 ()